AkshayAgarwal007/Jekyll-Mono/projects.md

 ---

 ### [Anagrams solution](https://github.com/)
 This is a set of Python scripts designed to resolve the backend challenge called "Follow the white rabbit" by the TrustPilot development team.
-The script finds the first level solution in less than twenty minutes.
+The script finds the first level solution in less than fifteen minutes.

 ### [HealthAdvisor App](https://drive.google.com/open?id=0BxNNG2RMDZe8WUVvTnpRSUFweEk)
 This is an application developed from an interface prototype developed for the Human Machine Interaction exam.
 The application allows you to create reminders for taking medications or for various types of measurements.
 Through the user's feedback, the application is able to process monthly and weekly statistics about the measurements that are being made, and also allows you to submit charts to the doctor associated with the cure you are following.
 Finally, the application allows, through gps, to locate the pharmacies present in the surrounding area.